‘Bold And The Beautiful’ Spoilers For Wednesday, May 8: Hope Confides In Flo About Her Marriage

 — Bold & The Beautiful (@BandB_CBS) May 6, 2019

 A bare-chested Thomas recently kissed his former lover and told her that they belonged together.
-He admitted that he has always had feelings for her before manipulating her with a lie.
+He admitted that he has always had feelings for her, then manipulated her with a lie.
 Thomas told Hope that it was Caroline’s wish for her to be a mother-figure to Douglas if anything ever happened to her.
-Hope was stunned that Caroline had even considered her to play such an important role in Douglas’s life.
+Hope was stunned to hear that Caroline had even considered her to play such an important role in Douglas’s life.

-Hope will open up to her cousin and tell her about the state of her marriage.
+Hope will open up to her cousin, and will tell her about the state of her marriage.
 She knows that Thomas may have some valid points.
-He is playing on her feelings of guilt concerning the girls growing up without their dad living under the same roof with them.
-Thomas repeatedly told her that it would be better for everyone concerned if Liam and Steffy (Jacqueline MacInnes Wood) were together for the sake of the girls, and she could then be a mother to Douglas.
+He is playing on her feelings of guilt concerning the girls growing up without their dad living under the same roof as them.
+Thomas repeatedly told her that it would be better for everyone concerned if Liam and Steffy (Jacqueline MacInnes Wood) were together for the sake of the girls.
+Then, she could also be a mother to Douglas.

 Flo will be very worried after the one-on-one with Hope.
 She knows that if Hope knew that Phoebe was actually Beth, this would be a non-issue.
-Liam would then be with his daughter and his wife.
-However, because of her actions and her ensuing silence, Flo may be the cause of a marriage breaking up.
+Liam would then be with his daughter, and his wife.
+However, because of her actions and her ensuing silence, Flo may be the cause of a broken marriage.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.